trumpeter122/JS-Colorize/README.md

-# Colorize
+# JS-Colorize
-Greasemonkey scripts for applying custom color schemes to websites
+A JS user script for applying custom color schemes to websites